pokt-network/pocket/docs/demos/iteration_3_end_to_end_tx.md

 Since our Keybase is under development, we have to manually inject the private keys of the accounts we want to use in the CLI.

-For the following steps you'll need to use the accounts of the first two validators, therefore you have some options:
+For the following steps, you'll need to use the accounts of the first two validators in the hard-coded development genesis file.
+Therefore you have some options:

 1) You can just:
    ```bash